Advanced Imagery Library

 • Because you are telling Windows to register the COM DLL under the Administrator account, you have full access to the registry and the operation will succeed this time

-*IMPORTANT: Windows Vista does NOT include the run-time files for Visual Basic 5.0.
-It does include the run-time files for Visual Basic 6.0.
+*IMPORTANT: Windows 7 & Windows Vista do NOT include the run-time files for Visual Basic 5.0.
+They do include the run-time files for Visual Basic 6.0.
 Use the following URL to download and install the VB5 run-time files (remember to run the installation as Administrator):

 http://support.microsoft.com/kb/180071